Scenario 22B

 Sequence

-This is where I write the full level flow from start to finish.
+The full level flow from start to finish.

 I describe player action and set pieces without focusing too much on layout or visual theme.
-The focus is on the experience.

 A couple examples of my text document at the end of development